 Field Description Perform analysis on The grouping solution on which the analysis will be performed.

-Include genes that are part of the module' but Include back nodes not included in the GE data (Relevant only if the morado baok nodos analysis is performed on modules, detected by network based algorithm) Can be used to select annotation subtypes that Focus on are of interest (Process, Function and Location).
+Include back nodes Include genes that are part of the module' but not included in the GE data (Relevant only if the analysis is performed on modules, detected by network based algorithm) Focus on Can be used to select annotation subtypes that are of interest (Process, Function and Location).
 And the analysis will focus on these types only.
-This parameter states the level in the GO tree at Ignore classes over the which annotations are too general (class size size of indicates how general it is) and are thus no longer interesting.
-The number of random sampling performed by the algorithm.
-Increasing this parameter, will Number of iterations in increase runtime and will provide higher algorithm resolution on corrected p-Values.
+Ignore classes over the size of This parameter states the level in the GO tree at which annotations are too general (class size indicates how general it is) and are thus no longer interesting.
+Number of iterations in algorithm The number of random sampling performed by the algorithm.
+Increasing this parameter, will increase runtime and will provide higher resolution on corrected p-Values.
 I.e., corrected p-Values will range between 1/<#iterations> and 1.
-Determines the set of genes that will be used as background in the analysis.
-Options are: all genes (of the relevant organism), original input Background set data, filtered data or background set from file (see the Files Format section for details regarding the format of an external background set).
-A functional class will be considered significantly enriched in a cluster/bicluster if its Compated a value corrected p-value is lower than this threshold.
-Corrected p-value The value in this field should be at least 1/1000, threshold since the TANGO algorithm performs 1000 bootstraps in order to estimate the corrected p- value.
+Background set Determines the set of genes that will be used as background in the analysis.
+Options are: all genes (of the relevant organism), original input data, filtered data or background set from file (see the Files Format section for details regarding the format of an external background set).
+Corrected p-value threshold A functional class will be considered significantly enriched in a cluster/bicluster if its corrected p-value is lower than this threshold.
+The value in this field should be at least 1/1000, since the TANGO algorithm performs 1000 bootstraps in order to estimate the corrected p-value.